moogacs/docs.buf.build/docs/reference/inputs.md

 Note that `-o` is an alias for `--output`.

-**Images can also be created in the `bin` format using `protoc`**.
+**You can also create Buf images in the `bin` format using `protoc`**.
 See the [internal compiler](../build/internal-compiler.md) documentation for more details.

-For example, the command below shows a valid way to compile all Protobuf files in your current directory, produce a [FileDescriptorSet](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/descriptor.proto) (which is also an Image, as described in the [Buf image documentation](images.md)) to stdout, and read this Image as binary from stdin:
+The command below, for examples, shows a way to compile all Protobuf files in your current directory, produce a [FileDescriptorSet](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/descriptor.proto) (which is also a Buf image, as described in the [reference documentation](images.md)) to stdout, and read this image as binary from stdin:

 ```sh